porco-rosso-j/aztec-numer0n/README.md

 # Numer0n

 Numer0n is a number-guessing game like a "Hit & Blow".
-It's built on Aztec, as both players' secret numbers should be stored privately.
+It's built on Aztec, as both players' secret numbers should be stored privately on smart contract.

 ## Develoyments